 Learn More: 5 Benefits Of Supplier Diversity Suppliers

 For companies new to the green manufacturing space, initiatives can start small like updating facility lighting.
 Manufacturing facilities are usually open 24/7 days a week and use a great deal of lighting to accommodate three working shifts a day.
 New light bulbs that require less energy or motion sensor lighting are inexpensive but still reduce carbon footprint.
-"By updating our lighting and adding motion sensors to our warehouse lights, we were able to save 230,253 KWH per year in our 68,000 square foot facility and eliminate 16 hours of light usage in our warehouse.
+"By updating our lighting and adding motion sensors to our warehouse lights, we were able to save 230,253 kWh per year in our 68,000 square foot facility and eliminate 16 hours of light usage in our warehouse.
 These efforts alone have reduced our carbon footprint by 345,379 pounds," said Tom Ritter of UPPI.

 3. Copps Industries

 Copps Industries is a private label and epoxy product manufacturing company that has been committed to the environment throughout the company's inception.
-Copps Industries has a dedicated page called "Environmental Commitment" under their About Us tab where they detail how their company has taken incremental approaches to create safe solutions not only for their customers and the environment, but for enhanced products for the greater safety of their workplace.
+Copps Industries has a dedicated page called "Environmental Commitment" under their About Us tab where they detail how their company has taken incremental approaches to create safe solutions not only for their customers and the environment but for enhanced products for the greater safety of their workplace.

 4. Pro Packaging

 Pro Packaging is a custom manufacturer that offers sustainable options in addition to their standard packaging products.
 Their material alternatives include 100% post-consumer recycled corrugated boxes, recycled paper, and recycled paperboard while their ink and printing alternatives include soy-based ink, linseed-based ink, and corn oil-based ink.
-What we love about Pro Packaging most is their redesigned website that includes a sustainability page accessible right on the homepage and navigation to immediately let buyers know exactly how their manufacturing efforts are helping the environment.
+What we love about Pro Packaging most is its redesigned website that includes a sustainability page accessible right on the homepage and navigation to immediately let buyers know exactly how their manufacturing efforts are helping the environment.

-Showcase Your Green Manufacturing Efforts
+Showcase Your Eco-Friendly Manufacturing Efforts

 According to industrial buyers' behavior data, many buyers evaluate new suppliers based on their sustainability efforts.
 Manufacturers who list their business on Thomasnet.com showcase their green initiatives with a press release or video on their company profile.
-And manufacturers that are on Thomasnet.com have seen an increase in their online RFQs — Corrugated Metals set company sales records after listing on Thomasnet.com. "“We set a record for quotes in Q1, increasing them by 197% over the previous year.
+And manufacturers that are on Thomasnet.com have seen an increase in their online RFQs — Corrugated Metals set company sales records after listing on Thomasnet.com.
+"We set a record for quotes in Q1, increasing them by 197% over the previous year.
 The average value of quotes has grown.
 The sales team can’t believe how many good opportunities they have now.
 Participating in the Thomas program has changed the way I market my business," says Ken Carlton of Corrugated Metals.

 A company profile on Thomasnet.com is free to set up — create yours here — and see how you can add on other free content to improve your brand awareness on sustainability and increase chances of getting more RFQs: